allenai/scifact/doc/leaderboard.md

 # Leaderboard submissions

 To make a submission to the leaderboard, fill out this [Google form](https://forms.gle/Sbisy95t5c5bvEYF6).
 You will be asked to submit a `.jsonl` file containing your test set predictions.
-We will compute performance metrics and provide you with results.
+We will compute performance metrics and notify you with results.
 With your consent, we will also add your model's performance to the leaderboard.

 ## Schema for predictions